Different Types of ROAS Metrics

 Definition: Measures total business revenue against ad spend, accounting for organic lift and brand effects that traditional ROAS may not capture.

-Formula: Total Revenue / Total Ad Spend
+MER = Total Revenue ÷ Total Ad Spend

 The Marketing Efficiency Ratio (MER), also known as enhanced ROAS (eROAS), provides a broader view of advertising effectiveness by considering the total impact of advertising on business revenue, including organic lift and brand effects.
 This metric helps businesses understand the full value of their advertising investments beyond direct attribution.

-Key Benefits:
+Key Benefits

 - Comprehensive Revenue Attribution: MER accounts for all revenue generated during advertising periods, including organic traffic and conversions that may be influenced by advertising activities.
-This comprehensive attribution provides a more complete picture of advertising effectiveness.

 New Customer ROAS (ncROAS)